AlbertoCuadra/Personal_Website/content/post/post2/index.md

 ---

 In the [poster presented at the XI Mediterranean Combustion Symposium](https://www.acuadralara.com/talk/msc11/) we introduced our first steps toward the development of an open-source wider-scope thermochemical tool.
-It's been a while since then and we're excited to say that the **Combustion-Toolbox (CT) is now available worldwide for testing**.
+It's been a while since then and we're excited to say that the **Combustion-Toolbox (CT) is now available for testing**.
 The kernel of the code has been rewritten to improve the performance and convergence of the numerical algorithms.
 The results obtained with the code are in good agreement with, NASA’s Chemical Equilibrium with Applications (CEA) program, CANTERA and Caltech’s Shock and Detonation Toolbox.
 A brief summary of the current stage of CT:

 * The code computes the equilibrium composition by minimization of the Gibbs–Helmholtz free energy by using Lagrange multipliers and allows `gaseous and condensed species`.
 * The code also computes equilibrium properties of `ideal plasmas`, i.e., no coulombic interactions are considered.